© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cross-Slab in Church is a scheduled monument protected by Cadw under reference BR120.
 View the official record →

-Cross-Slab in Church is an Early Medieval stone monument bearing a carved cross, located in Breconshire, Wales.
+Cross-Slab in Church is an Early Medieval stone slab bearing a cross incised or relief-carved into its surface, located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR120.

 Cross-Slab in Church dates from the early medieval period, and is classified as a cross-marked stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cross-Slab in Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR120.